 While her maiden name was Applebaum, she later renamed herself ‘Ida Applebroog’ as she burst onto the New York art scene at age 45.
-She joined the Heresies Collective, which published a journal of art and politics.
+She joined Heresies, the feminist art collective, which published a journal of art and politics.

 She uses comic-like images of simplified human forms with bold outlines in her art.
 Her “Mona Lisa” 2009 and her “Modern Olympia Scrolls” 1997-2001, a riff on Manet’s “Olympia,” celebrate women’s freedom to revel in the pleasures of their bodies.
 Currently she is steeping herself in taxidermy for her series to be called “Angry Birds of America,” a twist on Audubon’s “Birds of America.”